pranjal080598/React-frontend/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 Start the json server in the json-server folder.
-Go to the browser.
+Go to the browser on localhost.